cosinusoidally/quake-nodejs/README.md

 # quake-nodejs
 Quake 1 running on top of node.js using Emscripten.
 Game engine runs entirely server side inside node.js.
 The game is played by connecting to the server using a simple client.
 The simple client retrieves video frames from the server and sends back keystrokes to the server.
-A HTML5 client is included from demonstration purposes.
+An example HTML5 client is included.

 ## Running